oshiriko/academic-kickstart/content/en/project/fatmonksmalltemple.md

 +++

-A story about a monk rebuild his one-man temple
+A story about a monk rebuilds his one-man temple.